What is Pipeline as Code and how does it help product delivery?

 All those motivations are valid inputs into a decision, but they must never be in conflict with meeting your users’ needs within a reasonable timeframe.

 2. Minimise time to market

-Pick the minimum viable toolset to get your product live.
+Pick the minimum viable toolset to get your digital product live.